swarnaHub/SummarizationPrograms/README.md

 ## Installation
 This repository is tested on Python 3.8.12.
-You should install PRover on a virtual environment.
+You should install SummarizationPrograms on a virtual environment.
 All dependencies can be installed as follows:
 ```
 pip install -r requirements.txt
 ```